The holidays are quickly approaching!

 The CP24 CHUM Christmas Wish was originally established in 1966 as CHUM’s Kid’s Crusade Foundation, for the purpose of assisting children in need and children’s charities.
 In 1973, the name was changed to the CHUM Charitable Foundation in order to broaden the scope of the foundation’s work, including the increase in requests for financial assistance from adults in need.
 In 2008, the program became known as the CP24 CHUM Christmas Wish.

-We welcome back The Royal Bank of Canada (RBC), which celebrates 49 years with our program!
-With the continued support of RBC, our other campaign partners and loyal donors, the CP24 CHUM Christmas Wish hopes to bring the magic of the holidays to those in need of assistance this holiday season.
+We welcome back The Royal Bank of Canada (RBC), which celebrates 50 years with our program!
+With the continued support of RBC, Loyalty One and our other campaign partners and loyal donors, the CP24 CHUM Christmas Wish hopes to bring the magic of the holidays to those in need of assistance this holiday season.

 NOTE: Click here for the Volunteer Acknowledgement Release Form.
 Please print off, complete, and bring with you to the Wish Warehouse on the day of your volunteer shift.